 Parents are encouraged to talk to the teacher or the SENDCo in the first instance.
-If a parent still feels concerned, the Governor responsible for SEND (Bridget Sealey) can be contacted via the school's email address stdavids@ventrus.org.uk.
+If a parent still feels concerned, the Governor responsible for SEND (Will Higbee) can be contacted via the school's email address stdavids@ventrus.org.uk.
 DIAS (see details above) can advise parents on how to proceed if they feel their concerns are not being adequately addressed by the school or the Local Authority.

-Available on school website
+Also available on school website: